Fix Audio Syncing Problems When Playing Video with VLC

 We’re going to use VLC to easily re-sync audio tracks to a video, by either offsetting the audio forwards or backwards.
-It sounds more crazy than it is, and it’s actually really easy to do, here’s how….
+It sounds more crazy than it is, and it’s actually really easy to do with VLC on Mac, Windows, and Linux, here’s how….

 How to Fix audio out of sync and syncing issues when playing a video file in VLC

 You’ll obviously need the VLC app to do this, VLC is cross platform and available for just about everything from Mac OS X to Linux and Windows and iOS, so you’ll be good to go with whatever you use:

 - From the VLC menu, go to Preferences

 - Click on “All” in the lower left corner to display more audio preferences

 - Look for “Audio desynchronization compensation” in the preferences

 - Set the syncing compensation forward or backward, depending on how your audio is out of sync with the video